Construction Executive Institute

 - Understanding and mastering financial control of your business

-- Bidding and managing projects to maximize profits
+- Bidding and preparing for profitable projects

-FMI Construction ProfitAbility™
+FMI Construction ProfitAbility™ Simulation

 This intensive, interactive simulation allows teams to compete against one another to produce the highest return on investment possible.
 The program simulates a real company allowing participants to experiment (and potentially fail) with managing projects, people and money in order to give them the experience they need to become an industry leader and business manager.